College Republican National Committee: 20th century

+21st century

-Prompted by the 2002 Bipartisan Campaign Reform Act, the CRNC officially left the control of the RNC by reconstituting as a 527 group, allowing it to operate independently and raise unlimited amount of money for issue-advocacy work.
+Prompted by the 2002 Bipartisan Campaign Reform Act, CRNC left the control of the RNC by reconstituting as a 527 group, allowing it to operate independently and raise unlimited amount of money for issue-advocacy work.
 As a 527 group, the organization is prohibited from coordinating directly with a particular campaign and its recent focus has turned towards developing volunteers and other support activities rather than outright campaigning.
 The shift has allowed the CRNC to vastly expand its fundraising efforts.
 During its first two years, the CRNC raised $17.3 million, most going to pay fundraising costs and other administrative costs, while leaving more than $2 million to expand the field representative program and to improve pay for the full-time positions.

-The CRNC was criticized for its relationship with Response Dynamics, a Virginia-based direct mail company.
+CRNC was criticized for its relationship with Response Dynamics, a Virginia-based direct mail company.
 The relationship became an issue during the 2005 election for National Chairman, which was won by former CRNC Treasurer, Paul Gourley, whose signature was on the questionable fundraising letters.

-Morgan Wilkins, a CRNC field representative for election 2006 was placed on probation by the CRNC after suggesting several controversial events might be held on the University of Michigan – Ann Arbor Campus, to that school's student newspaper, the Michigan Daily.
-The events included, "Catch an Illegal Immigrant Day" and "Fun with Guns Day," where students were to shoot cardboard cutouts of prominent Democrats.
+In September 2006, Morgan Wilkins, a CRNC field representative for the 2006 U.S. elections, was placed on probation by the CRNC after telling the Michigan Daily that several controversial events, including "Catch an Illegal Immigrant Day" and "Fun with Guns Day", in which students would shoot cardboard cutouts of prominent Democrats, might be held on the University of Michigan's main campus in Ann Arbor, Michigan.
 This incident ultimately became a major news story on several national media outlets.
 Several sources, including the Michigan Daily incorrectly identified Ms. Wilkins as an employee of the Republican National Committee, rather than the CRNC, eliciting an outcry from Democratic National Committee Chairman, Howard Dean.
 In return, GOP Chairman Ken Mehlman condemned Wilkins' activities, as well as Governor Dean.
 Keith Olbermann named Wilkins his "Worst Person in the World."
 She was suspended for the incident, and later fired by the CRNC for later creating a Facebook group in which she promised to make out with individuals who signed up volunteers for get out the vote efforts.